benoitdekeyn/Game-CPP-SFML/Document/Technical.md

 ## Overview

-Dark Escape is a side-scrolling video game inspired by Jetpack Joyride created by a team of 5 students in class as an exercise.
+Dark Escape is a side-scrolling video game inspired by Jetpack Joyride created by a team of 5 students in class as an exercise to learn how to use the library SFML.

 ## Gameplay